williamchenghu/fullstack-hy2020/part2/phonebook/README.md

 Prevent the user from being able to add names that already exist in the phonebook.

 Issue a warning with the alert command when such an action is attempted.

+## Step 3

+Expand the application by allowing users to add phone numbers to the phone book.
+You will need to add a second _input_ element to the form (along with its own event handler).